The Effects of Complex Accretion Disk Geometry on Broadened Iron K$\alpha$ Lines: Conclusion

 \section{Conclusion}

-We have produced and analyzed a new suite of general relativistic ray tracing simulations investigating the effect of accretion disk geometry on the iron K$\alpha$ line.
-We find that the constant aspect ratio disk, the Shakura-Sunyaev disk, and the expanded inner disk caused underestimates in black hole spin, corona height, and inclination angle when the flat disk model was fit to the line profiles associated with each of these geometries.
-The effects of each geometry were most extreme with the geometries with the aspect ratios of $\frac{h}{\rho}=0.5$ and $1$ (in the case of the constant aspect ratio disk) or the largest accretion rates ($\dot{M} / \dot{M}_{\text{Edd}} = 0.7$ and $1.1$ for the Shakura-Sunyaev disk and expanded inner disk).
+We have produced and analyzed a new suite of general-relativistic ray-tracing simulations investigating the effect of accretion disk geometry on the iron K$\alpha$ line.
+We find that the constant-aspect-ratio disk, the Shakura-Sunyaev disk, and the expanded inner disk caused underestimates in black hole spin, coronal height, and inclination angle when the flat-disk model was fit to the line profiles associated with each of these geometries.
+The effects of each geometry were most extreme with the geometries with the aspect ratios of $\frac{h}{\rho}=0.5$ and $1$ (in the case of the constant-aspect-ratio disk) or the highest Eddington ratios ($\dot{M} / \dot{M}_{\text{Edd}} = 0.7$ and $1.1$ for the Shakura-Sunyaev disk and expanded inner disk).
 These underestimates can be very significant with the values in the spin estimates being roughly in the range of $0.5-0.7 \, GMc^{-2}$ when the accepted value is $0.9 \, GMc^{-2}$.
-We find that only at the most extreme corona height and accretion rates can one potentially distinguish the Shakura-Sunyaev and the expanded inner disks from the constant aspect ratio disk geometry.
+We find that only at the most extreme coronal height and Eddington ratios can one potentially distinguish the Shakura-Sunyaev and the expanded inner disks from the constant-aspect-ratio disk geometry.
 The warped disk caused significant alterations to the iron K$\alpha$ line.
 The effect of this geometry is sensitive to the size of the break radius, $r_b$.
-Greater angles of misalignment and larger break radii enhance the effect of the warped disk geometry.
+Greater angles of misalignment and smaller break radii enhance the effect of the warped-disk geometry.
 Additionally, the azimuthal angle of observation directly influences the energy shift of the line profile.
 In all cases, accretion disk geometry had a notable effect on the iron K$\alpha$ line.
 With XRISM observations, we can start to develop a better understanding of accretion disk geometry with the inclusion of these disk models.

 \software{MATPLOTLIB \citet{Hunter:2007}, SCIPY \citet{2020SciPy-NMeth}}